Skip to content

 Brian O’Driscoll

 Brian O’Driscoll is a former professional rugby union player from Dublin, County Dublin.
-He played outside centre for Leinster and Ireland, captaining Ireland from 2003 until 2012 as well as captaining the British and Irish Lions for their 2005 tour of New Zealand.
+He played outside centre for Leinster and Ireland, captaining Ireland from 2003 until 2012 and the British and Irish Lions for their 2005 tour of New Zealand.

-He is regarded by critics as one of the best rugby players of all time.
+Critics regard him as one of the best rugby players of all time.
 As a child, Brian played Gaelic football before switching to rugby.
-In 1998 he played for the Ireland U-19 side which won the Under 19 Rugby World Championship.
-He made 186 appearances for Provincial side Leinster, scoring 311 points.
+In 1998, he played for the Ireland U-19 side, which won the Under 19 Rugby World Championship.
+He made 186 appearances for the Provincial side Leinster, scoring 311 points.

-O’Driscolls career honours include winning the Six Nations Championship twice; the Grand Slam and winning the Triple Crown 4 times.
-Individual honours include 6 Nations All-time top try scorer, 6 Nations Player of the Year, 6 Nations Top Try Scorer (2009), Heineken Cup Top Try Scorer (2008/09) and many more.
+O’Driscoll’s career honours include winning the Six Nations Championship twice, the Grand Slam, and the Triple Crown 4 times.
+Individual honours include 6 Nations All-time Top Try Scorer, 6 Nations Player of the Year, 6 Nations Top Try Scorer (2009), Heineken Cup Top Try Scorer (2008/09) and many more.

-In 2005 O’Driscoll’s biography was released which was entitled ‘A Year in the Centre’ and ten years later he released an autobiography called ‘The Test: My Autobiography.’
+In 2005, O’Driscoll released his biography, ‘A Year in the Centre,’ and ten years later, he released his autobiography, ‘The Test: My Autobiography.’

-O’Driscoll will go down as one of the greatest rugby players of all time.
+O’Driscoll will go down as one of the greatest rugby players ever.

 Robbie Keane